stefanhansatos/gitpitch-template/what/PITCHME.md

 - As a binary tree
     - one represents a subtree (relevance)
     - one represents a leaf in it (information)
-- The binary structure is a double stranded line of bits  |
+- Another representation is <br>    a double stranded line of bits  |
   - one strand of bits represents information (leaf) |
   - one strand of bits represents relevance (subtree)  |